-- Moreover, income equality in and of itself cannot and should not be the only goal of economic policy makers around the World.
+Thus, economic globalisation cannot be blamed as the sole culprit for the rise in the degree of national income inequality around the world.
+Moreover, income equality in and of itself cannot and should not be the only goal of economic policy makers around the world.
 The top priority goal of economic policy makers should and must be the enhancement of the general economic welfare of the population.
-The degree of inequality of the income distribution can only be a secondary concern. - The Mainland Chinese economy before its economic reform in 1978 provides a good demonstration of how an artificially imposed egalitarian income distribution can result in an unnecessarily low level of general economic welfare as well as a low rate of economic growth.
+The degree of inequality of the income distribution can only be a secondary concern.
+The Chinese economy before its economic reform in 1978 provides a good demonstration of how an artificially imposed egalitarian income distribution can result in an unnecessarily low level of general economic welfare as well as a low rate of economic growth.

-• In addition, given that individual abilities vary greatly across a population, an identical tax rate for all may not provide sufficient incentive for the high-ability individual to produce up to his or her full potential.
+In addition, given that individual abilities vary greatly across a population, an identical tax rate for all may not provide sufficient incentive for the high-ability individual to produce up to his or her full potential.
 (A high-ability individual should be taxed at a higher rate than a low-ability individual so as to elicit more effort, resulting in higher output.)
 But individual-specific tax rates are not possible because the individual abilities are not perfectly known.
 The aggregate output and hence general welfare of an economy can nevertheless be enhanced by an appropriately chosen progressive rate of taxation (see the optimal taxation literature).
 However, the income distribution resulting from the aggregate welfare- or output-maximising tax schedule is unlikely to be a perfectly egalitarian one.

-- During the past half century, economic globalisation has helped to lift many people around the World, especially in East Asia, out of (absolute) poverty by providing them with opportunities in the export sector.
-These opportunities have in turn enabled the respective domestic economies to grow rapidly. - For example, the per capita GDP of Taiwan has increased from less than US\$2,000 in 1965 to approximately US\$24,000 in 2014 (in 2014 prices). - For another example, an estimated 500 million people have been lifted out of poverty in Mainland China alone as a result of its economic reform and opening to the World in 1978.
+During the past half century, economic globalisation has helped to lift many people around the world, especially in East Asia, out of (absolute) poverty by providing them with opportunities in the export sector.
+These opportunities have in turn enabled the respective domestic economies to grow rapidly.
+For example, the per capita GDPs of Hong Kong, South Korea, Singapore and Taiwan have all increased from less than US\$500 in the early 1950s to over US\$24,000 in 2014 (in 2014 prices).
+For another example, an estimated 500 million people have been lifted out of poverty in China alone as a result of its economic reform and opening to the world in 1978.
 Many more people in the developing economies in Southeast and South Asia and in Africa are expected to benefit from continuing economic globalisation in the future.
 However, the degree of income inequality has also been rising in many countries, including some in which the reduction of poverty has been the most successful.
-The problem lies in part in the internal mechanisms for the distribution and redistribution of income within the countries themselves.
+The problem lies not so much in economic globalisation as in the internal mechanisms for the distribution and redistribution of income within the countries themselves.

-The Measurement of Income Inequality: The Gini Coefficient
+2. The Measurement of Income Inequality

-- The Gini Coefficient, proposed by Corrado Gini (1912), is commonly used as a measure of the degree of inequality of income, with a value of zero indicating perfect equality and a value of one indicating perfect inequality (that is, with all income going to a single individual). - A lower value of the Gini Coefficient indicates a greater degree of equality than a higher value of the Gini Coefficient.
+The Gini coefficient, first proposed by Corrado Gini (1912), is commonly used as a measure of the degree of inequality of income, with a value of zero indicating perfect equality and a value of one indicating perfect inequality (that is, with all income going to a single individual).
+A lower value of the Gini coefficient indicates a greater degree of equality than a higher value of the Gini coefficient.